akileez/json-colorz/README.md

 #### `jclrz.display`

 You now have the option of displaying functions or dates within a javascript object.
 Functions are indented by the level at which they occur.
-Functions are also filtered out of arrays by default.
-This may be changed in the future, but only if there is demand for it.
+Functions are displayed within arrays as well.
+This changes the previous behavior.

 ```javascript
   jclrz.display.func = true